SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 🚧

-Reference for writing automated integrated tests with the Assembly Line testing framework.
+Reference for testing your interview on GitHub.

+**Any docassemble package can use this.** It does have special features created especially for projects using AssemblyLine.

 This is under very active development.

 ## Intro

-The Kiln (Assembly Line Kiln) framework runs tests on your docassemble interview through GitHub, making sure your interviews are running the way you want.
+The ALKiln (Assembly Line Kiln) framework runs tests on your docassemble interview through GitHub, making sure your interviews are running the way you want.

 **Kiln works with any docassemble interview**, though it is being developed through the Document Assembly Line project.

-Docacon 2021, 10 minute intro presentation:
+Docacon 2021, 10 minute demo:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/YB-e-MGtLgI?start=3482&end=4115" title="10 minute intro of Assembly Line Kiln testing framework at Docacon 2021" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>